Time Traveler (video game): Development

-The game's action sequences were filmed in San Diego, California, with forty actors and a small production crew of about five people headed by Producer/Director Mark E. Watson of Fallbrook, California.
+The game's action sequences were filmed in San Diego, California, with a small production crew of about five people headed by Producer/Director Mark E. Watson of Fallbrook, California.
 The game takes place across many iconic settings from different time periods.
 All the game's footage was shot as if it were a live action movie.
 Few props were used during filming as the actors had to imagine fantastical locations while being filmed in front of a green screen stage.
 Some actors performed multiple roles, for example, the same actor played the obese "amazon queen" in the bonus DVD features and a chainsaw-wielding character in the game.
 The game's special effects, music and character voices were later added at a special effects studio in Carlsbad, California.

 The arcade version has two easter eggs: Pressing both game buttons while pressing down on the joystick with a credit on the machine shows Rick Dyer dancing around with his son on his back.
 Doing the same procedure while pressing up on the joystick shows the game's development team.
 There are video clips of production footage and interviews on the disc.

 The game had a development budget of $2 million.